The suspect in the killing of UnitedHealthcare’s CEO has eluded police for nearly a week. How long can he avoid being caught?

 Search for key evidence continues

 After inspecting a backpack police sources said may have belonged to the shooter, authorities determined no gun was inside.
-That prompted a search with divers in Central Park over the weekend, which came up empty.
+That prompted a search by divers in Central Park over the weekend.
+It came up empty.

 The backpack contained a Tommy Hilfiger jacket and Monopoly money, a law enforcement source told CNN.

-Police have also found a burner phone they believe the suspect used, found DNA and lifted a partial fingerprint from a water bottle, and recovered 9 mm shell casings from the scene of the shooting with the words “delay,” “deny” and “depose” written on them, according to Joseph Kenny, the chief detective of the NYPD.
+Police have also found a burner phone they believe the suspect used, found DNA and lifted a partial fingerprint from a water bottle they believe he touched, and recovered 9 mm shell casings from the scene of the shooting with the words “delay,” “deny” and “depose” written on them, according to Joseph Kenny, the chief detective of the NYPD.

 Police are looking into whether the words, similar in phrasing to a common description of insurance company tactics – “Delay, deny, defend” – may point to a motive.
-A book critiquing the insurance industry was published with the title “Delay Deny Defend” in 2010.
+A 2010 book critiquing the insurance industry is titled, “Delay Deny Defend.”

-Surveillance images released by authorities show the suspect riding an electric bike toward Central Park.
-The bike has not been found.

 The-CNN-Wire